tldr-pages/tldr/pages/linux/nl.md

 `nl --number-width {{col_width}} {{path/to/file}}`

-- Use a specific string to separe the line numbers from the lines (6 by default):
+- Use a specific string to separate the line numbers from the lines (TAB by default):

 `nl --number-separator {{separator}} {{path/to/file}}`